 The next morning, Bamboo Princess had errands to do in town.
 She used the trip as a way to access public Wi-Fi on her mobile phone.
 The previous night with Frog Prince, had given her the idea to learn about the fourth prince that would be joining her that evening.
 The only difference is, she wouldn’t hack into his account.
 She would only view what was made public news by the prince.
 And she certainly would be more discreet about it when talking to the prince.

 The evening announced itself and so did Prince Dreamy.
-Between mouthfuls of the rst course of soup, Prince Dreamy unravelled each family story into excruciating detail, accompanied by albums of photos, all of which she had already seen on his social media pro le.
+Between mouthfuls of the of soup, Prince Dreamy unraveled each family story into excruciating detail, accompanied by albums of photos, all of which she had already seen on his social media profile.
 Each story about himself bled into another and the evening continued to play out in slow motion.
 His voice became a distant sound and the mocha ice cream she was eating was brought to the forefront of her mind.
 It was good.
 She reminded herself to thank the chefs later for another exceptional meal.

 “That’s me in a nutshell.
 What about you, Boo?” said Prince Dreamy.